Deer Creek Fire

-The Deer Creek Fire was a fast-moving, destructive wildfire that burned 1 mile north of Old LaSal, Utah, United States.
-The human-caused wildfire ignited on July 10, 2025 and quickly grew to over 4,000 acre that night.
+The Deer Creek Fire was a fast-moving, destructive wildfire that burned 1 mile north of La Sal, Utah, United States.
+The human-caused wildfire ignited on July 10, 2025, and quickly grew to over 4,000 acre that night.
 On July 12, the blaze generated a rare fire whirl, which damaged one fire engine.
-The fire crossed over into Montrose County, Colorado on July 15.
-Lower humidity and weakened winds slowed fire growth and aided fire suppression efforts later in July, and evacuations were lifted in Montrose County on August 8.
+The fire crossed over into Montrose County, Colorado, on July 15.
+Higher humidity and weakened winds slowed fire growth and aided fire suppression efforts later in July, and evacuations were lifted in Montrose County on August 8.
 The Deer Creek Fire reached 100% containment on August 11, after burning 17,724 acre and destroying 13 structures.

 Background

 Strong winds influenced the formation of a fire tornado over the Deer Creek Fire.
 Strong wind gusts coming off the La Sal Mountains, flowing over the mountains like a river over rocks.
 The mountains disrupted the wind, creating a body of swirling air, spinning flames into the mostly stationary fire tornado.
 Rugged terrain and limited road access complicated fire suppression efforts.